An opportunity for the development of campesinos

 Silvateam Peru represents an economic and social development opportunity for an entire underdeveloped region.

-Silvateam’s commitment to creating a well established tannin supply chain is an important contribution to the development of these areas.
-It is even more significant if we take into consideration that despite the good growth rates of the last few years, this South American country has a Extreme Poverty Index of 20% (data 2007).
+Silvateam’s commitment to creating a well-established tannin supply chain is an important contribution to the development of these areas.
+It is even more significant if we take into consideration that despite the good growth rates of the last few years, this South American country has an extreme poverty index of 20.7% (data 2016).